Human Services Administration Degree Requirements

 - Read the course descriptions.

-General Education requirements for all new students entering UB in fall 2016 and after.
+General Education requirements for all new students entering UBalt in fall 2017 and after.

-- General Education requirements for all students who entered UB between fall 2014 and spring 2016.
+- General Education requirements for all students who entered UBalt between fall 2014 and spring 2016.

 Human Services Administration Program Requirements (42 credits)